snltd/SexyMF/README.md

 	$ svccfg archive
     GET /smf/@/svccfg/archive HTTP/1.1

-The information is sent to the client as a chunked stream of XML, encoding type `application/xml`.
+The information from all these commands is sent to the client as a chunked stream of XML, encoding type `application/xml`.
 Although most SexyMF output is JSON, manifests, profiles and archives have to be in XML, so it seems sensible to transfer them that way.

-Importing manifests is not currently supported, but is planned for a future release.
-You cannot pass additional flags to `svccfg`.
+Attempting to run `archive` on a host which does not support the command (for instance Solaris 11) results in a 404 error.

 ### Managing Services